Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.
 In Tyler, that climate reality intersects with an economy built on a budget-conscious community where affordable living draws families from pricier metro areas.
-The result for rent prices is a market where a price-competitive market where providers work harder for each customer.
+The result for rent prices is a market where a price-competitive market where local businesses work harder for each customer.
 A median household income of $47K frames what's affordable — and what isn't.

 What Matters Most